ZahidAnwar/CinemaBookingApi/README.md

 MovieController

-To retrieve a list of the films showing at the cinema simply replace the token value, with valid token.
+To retrieve a list of the films showing at the cinema simply replace the token value, with a valid token.

-www.example.com/movie/list?token=thisistesttoken
+/movie/list?token=%s

 BookingController